-> There is a lot to unpack in the first several lines, but what is most important is the saturation of images.
+There is a lot to unpack in the first several lines, but what is most important is the saturation of images.
 The poem goes from “streaked trees” to “groves” to “locusts and poplars” to “unmarried women” to “the yellow-bearded winter of the depression.”
 This is where the speaker stops and elaborates: “an old man / Counting his collection of bottle caps / In a tarpaper shack under the cold trees / Of my grave.”
-The poem becomes dark; depression takes on a double meaning that is both personal and political as it references the Depression in the most dispiriting of ways.
+The poem becomes dark; depression takes on a double meaning that is both personal and political as it references the Great Depression in the most dispiriting of ways.
 For added effect, the stanza lands on three heavy words: “On my grave.”

-> The poem picks up momentum again when the sun enters:
+The poem picks up momentum again when the sun enters:

 And children chasing each other for a game

 Through the hills of fresh graves.

 In this stanza even more images are introduced: “the sun,” “the stove,” “green butterflies,” “diamonds,” “coal seams,” “children,” “hills,” and “fresh graves.”
 Readers may begin to feel like they are reading an anti-image poem which suggests that too much is happening at once.
 This is about more than suffering through a hangover; it is about societal overstimulation.
 The speaker continues:

 But the sun has come home drunk from the sea,